 At the back end of 1965 the airlines of the World had entered one of the cyclical peaks in demand for pilots.
 There were dozens of jobs advertised in the aviation magazines.
 I felt that I had a choice.
 A particular favourite was Ansett Helicopters in Australia; the job – flying a holiday route between the east coast and Hayman Island.
 A friend and former RAF colleague, Andy Pryde, was employed there and was confident that a vacancy would arise shortly.
 Acting in good faith we had all our few possessions in Tehran crated up and shipped to Australia.
 The job never materialised and a year later we recovered our property from the bond in Sydney harbour and had it shipped to England.
 Only one glass was broken and one saucepan bent – a tribute to the Iranian shippers!

-Bristow’s were very keen to retain my services and, even though they knew that I was searching with other employers, offered me a posting where I had started with them, instructing at Middle Wallop.
+Bristow’s were very keen to retain my services and offered me any posting in the World.
+Though they knew that I was searching with other employers, I agreed to a temporary posting where I had started with them, instructing at Middle Wallop.
 I spent my last six months with Bristow’s thoroughly enjoying the role and learning a great deal.
 My only regret was a certain student, Lieutenant Fane-Gladwin.
-He was an excellent pilot and quick learner but I heard subsequently that, after graduating from the ab initio course with me and progressing to the advanced rotary course, he was killed after flying into a power line – an ever present hazard when low flying in helicopters!
+He was an excellent pilot and quick learner but I heard subsequently that, after graduating from the ab initio course with me and progressing to the advanced rotary course, he was killed after flying into a power line – an ever-present hazard when low flying in helicopters!